The following blog post was written by America Forward Government Affairs Director Nicole Truhe.

 - 2. Contract/Procurement Reform to Focus on Outcomes

 - As noted, though none of the subrecipients ended their work with Third Sector through the SIF PFS grant with a developed or executed PFS contract, there were concrete actions taken by some entities to achieve that goal in the near term.
-Performance-based contract teams were set up in one state/locality and another began to redesign their procurement process to support a focus on outcomes/Pay for Success.
+Performance-based contract teams were set up in one state/locality and another began to redesign their procurement process to support a focus on outcomes-based payments and/or Pay for Success contract structures.
 In one location, a philanthropic partner on the SIF PFS grant, United Way for Greater Austin, rewrote their funding guidelines so that grants would be awarded based on outcomes and the state Health and Human Services agency began an agency-wide performance measurement initiative.

 - 3. Alignment on Goals, Outcome Metrics, and Accountability Requirements